 #4.
 Two-Step verification for admin dashboard access

-Two-Step verification secure you logins with an extra layer of security.
-Nowadays most of the login systems on the web are secure by this two-step verification method.
+Two-Step verification secures you logins with an extra layer of security.
+Nowadays most of the login systems on the web are secured by this two-step verification method.

 How to enable Two-Step verification?

-- On the Jetpack Settings page, you can see this option under Security tab.
+- On the Jetpack Settings page, you can see this option under the Security tab.

-Allow the two-step verification option as the screenshot below.
+Allow the two-step verification option as in the screenshot below.

 It will ask you to configure the two-step verification first.
 Go for the configuration.